-Waterfall Chart are one of the Excel charts that are available in Excel 2016.
-Waterfall Chart also known as Bridge charts or Bridge Graph or Stock Chart.
-This chart provide a quick view of positive and negative values over a period of time.
-Some waterfall charts connect between the columns to make the chart look like a bridge while the other leave the columns floating.
+Waterfall Chart is one of the Excel charts that are available in Excel 2016.
+Waterfall Chart also is known as Bridge charts or Bridge Graph or Stock Chart.
+This chart provides a quick view of positive and negative values over a period of time.
+Some waterfall charts connect between the columns to make the chart look like a bridge while the other leaves the columns floating.

-Waterfall chart are helpful while visualizing large amount of data.
-You can use Waterfall chart while evaluating profits, Comparing earning, Keep track of inventory, Demonstrating cost changes over a period of time, etc. The features of Waterfall chart are: Floating Columns, Spacers, Connector Lines, Color Coding, Crossover.
+A waterfall chart is helpful while visualizing large amounts of data.
+You can use a Waterfall chart while evaluating profits, Comparing earning, Keep track of inventory, Demonstrating cost changes over a period of time, etc. The features of the Waterfall chart are Floating Columns, Spacers, Connector Lines, Color Coding, Crossover.

 Waterfall charts are mainly used by large industries, big companies.
-They keep a track on the present performance of the employees or the workers.
-Waterfall charts are simple format that present data in an impact manner.
+They keep track of the present performance of the employees or the workers.
+Waterfall charts are simple formats that present data in an impacting manner.

 Waterfall charts are easy to make and understand but they face few challenges as well.
 Some of the challenges are: there are a lot of unnecessary data on the chart, you cannot create a vertical excel waterfall chart, do not allow subtotals.